hash-uri/hash-uri/README.md

 The hash URI scheme is intended to address perceived flaws in other content address formats.

 **URNs**
-- No content hash URN type was ever [registered](TODO).
+- No content hash URN type was ever [registered](https://www.iana.org/assignments/urn-namespaces/urn-namespaces.xhtml).
 - All standard URN types (such as `urn:isbn:`) are not content hashes and cannot be feasibly supported by a purely content addressing system.
 - Popular applications like BitTorrent use their own proprietary URN types (e.g. `urn:btih:`).
 - Most hash URNs are "salted" with application-specific meta-data, making them unusable by other applications.
-- The new URN definition procedure is particularly onerous, [requiring](TODO) new algorithms to use numbered identifiers until formally registered.
+- The URN definition procedure is particularly onerous, [requiring](https://tools.ietf.org/html/rfc3406#section-4.2) new algorithms to use numbered identifiers until formally registered.
 - Most systems using URN addresses wrap them in magnet links, adding another layer of complexity.

 **Magnet links**